League Procedures

 Frequently asked questions

-Players are assigned a numbered jersey and logo’d baseball cap for each season of play.
+Players are assigned a numbered jersey and logo’d baseball cap for each season of play (softball receives caps or visors at the discretion of the commissioners).
 Each player will need to provide their own pants, belt, socks, and cleats to complete their uniform.
 Your coach will tell you what colors to get these items in.
 Each player will need a glove, helmet and bat.
-Equipment can be expensive.

-If you need assistance, the program Beyond the Bases provides gently used equipment.
-Speak with your coach or the commissioner about your needs.
 Before making new purchases, make sure you are buying what your player needs for their level of play AND what they can use according to equipment restriction.
+The most current Blue Book has division specific equipment restrictions.
 This can and does change year to year, so if in doubt, contact your commissioner.

 If the following conditions are met: 1) an official request is submitted in writing prior to try-outs.
 2) The request is due to problems encountered with the Team Manager or Priority Assistant and is not an attempt to manipulate the draft or team structure.
 3) The parents making the request understand that if a player is released from the team, then the player must attend try-outs and is eligible for draft by any other team in the league.
 The released player cannot be selected as a Priority on another team.
 Final decision is at the discretion of the Board of Directors.